kirth123/JavaTetris/README.md

 # JavaTetris

-I developed a tetris game using the JavaFX library.
+I developed a tetris game using the JavaFX framework.

 Controls: